DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 - [Honed Metal](https://www.nexusmods.com/skyrimspecialedition/mods/61015) - You are a person, who is destined to save the world, but to even do that you have to become the best blacksmith and/or enchanter in Skyrim too to craft a decent equipment to rely on.
 This can't be immersive for each and every Dragonborn, so let's make NPCs take care of that, while introducing some disadvantages of getting gear with help of others such as their services being costly and taking time to complete.
 - [C.O.I.N. - Coins of Interesting Natures](https://www.nexusmods.com/skyrimspecialedition/mods/51439) - Draugr will stop stealing any septims around Skyrim and bringing them to crypts.
 But if we serious, there are many different coins around Skyrim now in places, where septims didn't make any sense, which will then be converted to their value in septims, when you pick them up.
+- [Vampire Feeding Tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/47225) - We were too polite with people.
+But not anymore as now you will be able to bite and feast both in combat, by being sneaky if you are powerful enough and possibly by seeking blood of already deceased ones.
+Just press the activation button on your enemies, when these scenarios are met and when your weapon is unsheathed.

 ---